YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

 Reproduction Steps
 ~~~~~~~~~~~~~~~~~~

+The reproduction steps should be a minimal, complete and verifiable
+example `MVCE`_.
+Providing an MVCE with your bug report drastically increases the likelihood that
+someone will be able to help resolve your issue.
+One way to minimize a design is to use the `bugpoint_` command.
+You can learn more in the `how-to guide for bugpoint_`.

-- ideally a code-block (starting and ending with triple backquotes) containing
+The reproduction steps are ideally a code-block (starting and ending with
+triple backquotes) containing
 the minimized design (Verilog or RTLIL), followed by a code-block containing
 the minimized yosys script OR a command line call to yosys with
-  code-formatting (starting and ending with single backquotes)
+code-formatting (starting and ending with single backquotes).

 .. code-block:: markdown